SphereII/SphereII.Mods/0-SCore/ReadMe.md

 		- Some fixes for the fish swimming are in the SCore, with some modification to the entityclasses.xml
 			- EAI isn't used by fish, so they do not need to be defined.

+	[ UAI ]
+		- Updated the IsInFront check to make sure the NPC is facing a target correctl, replacing the old, buggy one.

 Version: 21.0.45.1205

 	[ UAI ]